jorbDehmel/OOP-final-project/README.md

 - From there you'll see a menu to input an IP and a Port, fill each box out with the desired IP and Port the press Host This Game.
-- Note: Pressing "Host This Game" without anything typed into the boxes will use 127.0.0.1 for the IP and 12345 for the Port.
+- Note: Pressing "Host This Game" without providing an IP or Port will use 127.0.0.1 for the IP and 12345 for the Port by default.

 ![A empty host menu.](screenshots/How_To_Run_Screenshots/Host_Menu_Empty.PNG)
 ![A filed host menu.](screenshots/How_To_Run_Screenshots/Host_Menu_Filled.PNG)